 Powdered Sugar: This cake is made with powdered sugar instead of granulated sugar.
 The powdered sugar dissolves quicker in the eggs while whipping.

 Instant Vanilla Pudding Mix: If you have made my Gluten Free Cinnamon Rolls, you most likely already know about this unusual ingredient.
 It helps with the texture, moisture, and flavor of this gluten free vanilla cake.
-Make sure you use Instant Pudding Mix – not cook & serve!
-I use the Instant Vanilla Pudding found at Aldi (it is Gluten Free) but have used Jello Instant Pudding in the past (which is gluten free as well).
+I use the Instant Vanilla Pudding found at Aldi (it is Gluten Free), but have used Jello Instant Pudding in the past (which is gluten free as well).
 The instant vanilla pudding also helps to extend the shelf life of this vanilla cake.
+Jell-O Instant Vanilla Pudding is vegan.
+So if you are dairy-free, you can use this product.

 Milk: I have successfully made this recipe with dairy and non-dairy milk.
 I have not tested this recipe with buttermilk or just water.